 Two of the main culprits behind Computer Vision Syndrome and Digital Eye Strain are blue light and glare.
 The uncomfortable effects of prolonged screen use contribute to many undesired symptoms including eye strain, eye fatigue, headaches, irritation eyes, and blurry vision.

-Blue light is high energy light that digital devices and LED lights emit.
+Blue light is the high energy light that digital devices and LED lights emit.
 Blue light sits at the end of the visible light spectrum, right next to UV light.
-Its short wavelength, which is inversely correlated to energy level (meaning the shorter the wavelength, the higher the energy), enables that high energy to stress the ciliary muscle in the eye.
-Blue light’s nickname is HEV light (high-energy visible light) for a reason!
+Its short wavelength, which is inversely correlated to energy level (meaning the shorter the wavelength and lower the frequency, the higher the energy), enables that high energy to stress the ciliary muscle in the eye.
+Blue light's nickname is HEV light (high-energy visible light) for a reason!

-In addition, blue light’s ability to penetrate our eyes suppresses our melatonin secretion.
-Melatonin is the neurotransmitter that helps regulate our sleep at night and wakefulness during the day, as well as maintains our body’s circadian rhythm (which is our body’s internal, 24-hour clock).
-Because prolonged exposure to blue light (most relevantly, from our screens) suppresses this neurotransmitter, all of that nighttime phone-, laptop-, and TV-use tricks your mind into thinking it should still be alert and awake, making it harder to fall and stay asleep.
+In addition, blue light's ability to penetrate our eyes suppresses our melatonin secretion.
+Melatonin is the neurotransmitter that helps regulate our sleep at night and wakefulness during the day.
+It also maintains our body's circadian rhythm (which is our internal, 24-hour clock).
+Because prolonged exposure to blue light (most relevantly, from the screens of our digital devices) suppresses this neurotransmitter, all of that nighttime phone-, laptop-, and TV-use tricks your mind into thinking it should still be alert and awake.
+This just makes it harder to fall and stay asleep.
 There are also current studies in animal and stem cell models that show a positive correlation between overexposure to blue light and retina damage; this appears similar to age-related macular degeneration.
-Think of how UV light – blue light’s neighbor on the visible light spectrum – is known to damage our skin and cornea, which is why we wear sunblock and UV coated sunglasses to protect ourselves.
-With the negative effects of UV overexposure in mind, prolonged exposure to blue light and the potential negative effects that accompany it aren’t entirely surprising, are they?
+Think of how UV light - blue light's neighbor on the visible light spectrum - is known to damage our skin and cornea, which is why we wear sunblock and UV coated sunglasses to protect ourselves.
+With the negative effects of UV overexposure in mind, prolonged exposure to blue light and the potential negative effects that accompany it aren't entirely surprising, are they?

 Glare, the second culprit of Computer Vision Syndrome and Digital Eye Strain, is unnecessary feedback that enters the eye.
-This, in turn, stresses the ciliary muscle in the eye and cause issues like dry, strained strain and headaches.
-We don’t just experience glare from our screens, though.
+This, in turn, stresses the ciliary muscle in the eye and cause issues like dry, strained eyes and headaches.
+We don't just experience glare from our screens, though.
 Some people are particularly sensitive to glare from oncoming car lights while driving at night, for example.
-That’s where our anti-glare (or anti-reflective, AR) coating comes into play.
-Regardless of the magnification you choose, all of our lenses come with our AR coating that blocks 99% of glare both from our screens and the world around us.
+That's where our anti-glare (or anti-reflective, AR) coating comes into play.
+Regardless of the magnification you choose, all of our lenses come standard with our AR coating that eliminates 99% of glare from entering our eyes from both digital screens and the world around us.

 Best Solutions to Cure / Prevent Computer Vision Syndrome

-Computer Vision Syndrome and prolonged screen time can lead to unnecessarily uncomfortable days.
+Computer Vision Syndrome and prolonged screen time can lead to unnecessarily uncomfortable - and therefore, less productive - days.
 Luckily, there are several long- and short-term solutions.